ingonyama-zk/icicle/docs/docs/icicle/polynomials/overview.md

 Memory views are extremely versatile and can be employed in various computational contexts such as:

-- **Commitments**: Views can be used to commit polynomial states in cryptographic schemes, such as Multi-Scalar Multiplications (MSM), or for constructing Merkle trees without duplicating the underlying data.
+- **Commitments**: Views can be used to commit polynomial states in cryptographic schemes, such as Multi-Scalar Multiplications (MSM).
 - **External Computations**: They allow external functions or algorithms to utilize the polynomial's data directly, facilitating operations outside the core polynomial API.
 This is useful for custom operations that are not covered by the API.

 ##### Obtaining and Using Views